 If you qualify, you may receive the special license plates at no extra charge over and above your normal vehicle registration fees.
-Placards, which hang from a rear-view mirror, cost $5 and can be used in any vehicle the disabled person is driving or riding in.
+Placards, which hang from a rear-view mirror can be used in any vehicle the disabled person is driving or riding in.

 Your special license plates or placards are valid in all states, and special plates or placards issued in other states are valid in Texas.
 But if you are traveling out of state, you might check with your destination state's DMV to find out the steps you need to take to obtain an authorized temporary placard just in case.
 Read our Drivers with Disabilities article for the state you're visiting for more information and contact details.

 Whether you wish to obtain disabled license plates or placards, your doctor will need to attest to your disability and indicate whether it is temporary or permanent.
 Only those with permanent disabilities may obtain handicapped license plates, but the placards are available for those whose disabilities are either permanent or temporary.

 Texas drivers wishing to request a handicapped license plate or parking placard will need to fill out the Application for Disabled Person Identification Placard or Disabled Person License Plate, provided by the Texas Department of Transportation.
 Part of this form needs to be filled out by your physician.
 The form should be submitted to your county tax assessor-collector.

 For detailed information about the Texas program for disabled license plates and placards, visit the state's Disabled Plates & Placards page.